SlimeVR/SlimeVR-Docs-Site/src/diy_kit_guide.md

 *Note: elastic straps stretch, so you may need less than you think!*

-The width of your straps you chose are determined by the case you have designed or opted to use.
+The width of the straps you chose is determined by the case you have designed or opted to use.

 <details>
 <summary><u>Using the official case designs?</u></summary>